How to Play the Cajon: Everything You Need to Know

 Percussion Accessories

 While there is no shortage of percussion instruments worldwide, some find a nice home alongside the cajon.
-Small items such as egg shakers, foot percussion, tambourines, and bells are an excellent way to round out some background sounds with a cajon.
+Small items such as egg shakers, foot percussion, tambourines, and bells are an excellent way to add background sounds to a cajon.
 One hand can play these while the other hand plays the cajon to create distinct sounds.

 Granite Percussion Foot Tambourine - Black

-One of the concerns cajon players have is the lack of quality and variety in the cajon bags and cases department.
+One concern cajon players have is the lack of quality and variety in the cajon bags and cases department.
 They have listened to musicians' feedback and improved their offerings for quality and variety regarding cases and bags for the cajon.
 The increased availability of cushions and practice pads has been a welcome addition for musicians.

 My Drum Setup With a Cajon